Samsung/ONE/nnpackage/spec/10_packaging_and_manifest.md

 `patch-version` is the patch version of `nnpackage`.

+#### configs

+`configs` is an array of configuration file names placed in `metadata` folder.
+This can be empty or attribute itself can be omitted.
+As of now we only support only one item.

 #### models

 `models` is an array of path to model files, which is relative path from top level directory of this package.